 Global climate models (GCMs) are complex computer programs that simulate the physics and chemistry of the atmosphere and oceans to obtain projections of temperature and other meteorological variables under various assumptions about the composition of the atmosphere and other influences such as variations in solar energy.
-They have successfully explained past variations in the earth's temperature and are used to predict future variations in climate under various assumptions about emissions of greenhouse gases and other man-made substances (such as sulfate aerosols) that are known to influence climate.
-An excellent reference source for climate models and climate science more generally are the five-yearly reports of the Intergovernmental Panel on Climate Change, the most recent of which is IPCC (2001).
+They have successfully explained past variations in the earth's temperature and are used to simulate future variations in climate under various assumptions about emissions of greenhouse gases and other man-made substances (such as sulfate aerosols) that are known to influence climate.
+These future simulations, known as projections, are an important tool in tracing the influence of human activity on the Earth System.
+An excellent reference source for climate models and climate science more generally are the Assessment Reports of the Intergovernmental Panel on Climate Change, the most recent of which is IPCC (2007).

-All the major climate models project increases in both global and regional mean temperatures throughout the twenty-first century, under differing assumptions (or scenarios) about future trends in population growth and economic and technological development.
+All the major climate models project increases in both global and regional mean temperatures throughout the twenty-first century, under differing assumptions (or scenarios) about future trends in population growth and economic and technological development, among other factors.
 The consistency of these results across different climate models has greatly strengthened the belief that many climate scientists have in global warming, but there are also considerable variations among climate models, which raises the question of how different climate models can best be combined to derive climate projections with appropriate measures of uncertainty.

-In this paper, we explore these issues for several datasets compiled by Giorgi and Mearns (2002), which consist of current (1961-1990) and future (2071-2100) projections of the mean temperature in 22 regions for nine climate models.
+In this paper, we explore these issues for several datasets compiled by Giorgi and Mearns (2002), which consist of current (1961-1990) and future (2071-2100) projections of the mean temperature in 22 regions for nine climate models, which form the suite of models assessed in the IPCC 2001 report (Giorgi et al. (2001)).
 The 22 regions are depicted in Figure 1 and the nine climate models are summarized in Table 1; more details about the model calculations were given by Giorgi and Mearns (2002).
 Also shown - in the last column of Table 1 - is the "climate sensitivity" parameter, which is defined to be the mean warming of the whole earth, in equilibrium conditions, associated with a doubling of atmospheric carbon dioxide compared with pre-industrial conditions.
 As can be seen in Table 1, the nine models have quite different climate sensitivities, the lowest three being for the models MRI, CSM and PCM.
 As will be seen later, these models consistently produce the lowest projections for future warmings.

-Also part of the data are estimates of the true temperature averages for the 22 regions for 1961- 1990, based on observational data, with associated standard errors.
+Also part of the data are estimates of the true temperature averages for the 22 regions for 1961-1990, based on observational data, with associated standard errors.
 The datasets are prepared for two seasons of the year, DJF (December, January, February) and JJA (June, July, August) to allow some contrast between summer and winter conditions.
 The future projections are also prepared for two different scenarios of future emissions of greenhouse gases, the so-called SRES A2 and B2 scenarios.
 These scenarios, originally prepared as part of the IPCC Special Report on Emissions Scenarios (Nakićenović et al. (2000), IPCC (2001)), represent two (of many) possible projections of future emissions, with the A2 scenario representing faster growth and consequently higher emissions.